cyberbotics/webots/docs/blog/Webots-2023-b-release.md

 You can also add your own PROTO model to the library such that everybody can use it.

-Read more about the new documentation system for protos [here](https://cyberbotics.com/doc/guide/webots-cloud?#share-and-use-your-proto).
+Read more about the new documentation system for PROTOs [here](https://cyberbotics.com/doc/guide/webots-cloud?#share-and-use-your-proto).

 ---